 Post-Master's Degree Fellowship Program

 Please note: this program is available to enrolled graduate students at Berklee College of Music.
+View a list of the 2018–2019 fellows (login required).

 Looking for a way to continue your creative project after graduate school?